 Employers cannot refer to employment contract clauses if they make an employee redundant.
-This can count as unfair dismissal and grounds for an employment tribunal.
+This can count as unfair dismissal and grounds for a potential claim.

 Unfair dismissals can result in employers paying both a basic award and a compensatory award.

-These costs can vary depending on the employee’s age and time spent at the company.
-However, it’s not just these costs that can damage a company, but other negative factors too.
+These costs can vary depending on the employee’s age and time spent at the business.
+However, it’s not just these costs that can damage a business, but other negative factors too.

 This is why it’s vital to be sure the employee selected for redundancy has been properly decided.

 More so, it’s vital to explore all alternative options to redundancy.

 Alternative options to redundancy

 Some alternatives to redundancy examples include: